tried and true

-ANCIENTLY, THE ROMANS USED a mixture of hydrated lime and fine-grained pumice to form strong and incredibly durable concrete, mortar and plaster—and the evidence of that cementitious wisdom still stands some 2000 years later.
+ANCIENTLY, THE ROMANS USED a mixture of hydrated lime and powdered pumice to form incredibly durable concretes, mortars and plasters—and the evidence of their pozzolanic hydrated lime rendering wisdom is still sticking to walls and columns centuries later.

 SMART, SIMPLE, ENDURING

 The Romans built the infrastructure of their empire using a brilliant formulation of four ingredients: hydrated lime—a cementitious product made from limestone that was heated to drive off the carbon dioxide and transform the Calcium Carbonate into Calcium Oxide (lime)—water, aggregate, and pozzolan.
 The Romans knew pozzolan as pulvis puteolanus; referred to today as volcanic ash or pumice pozzolan.

 Unlike today’s quick-setting Portland cement-blended plasters, Roman methods produced breathable, flexible, self-healing plasters that were not nearly as susceptible to brittleness, chemical attacks, and other problems that plague modern cement products.
 Even better, lime pozzolan plasters are also beautiful to work with.

 Another advantage of a pozzolan-charged lime plaster formulation like Limestrong Build is this: the lime component is not limited to exclusive, expensive, far-away natural hydraulic lime (NHL) deposits that inherently contain the needed hydraulic impurities (silicates).
 Hence, pozzolanic hydrated lime (PHL) plasters and bonding mortars can be formulated using the purest natural American pozzolans and limes.